 If you are making a will and wish to leave money, you will want to ensure that the money gives the help intended and is not vulnerable to pressures from third parties.

 Unfortunately this can be difficult when the beneficiary has a disability or is vulnerable person that means the person is not physically or legally able to make appropriate financial decisions.
 Careful planning before your death can pay great dividends and allow your wishes to be achieved.

-Wrigleys can assist to ensure the money in the Will:
+Wrigleys can assist to ensure that the money in the Will:

-- Is not be vulnerable to pressure from third parties such as other family members.
+Is not vulnerable to pressure from third parties such as other family members; and

-- Advise on an appropriate structure, usually a trust, to help avoid the pitfalls above.
+Advising on an appropriate structure, usually a trust, to help avoid the pitfalls above;

-- Act as a professional trustee or support your chosen trustees.
+Acting as a professional trustee or supporting your chosen trustees; and

 "Wrigleys is well known for its strong tax planning base, and for personal injuries trusts and trusts for vulnerable people including Court of Protection issues and deputyships.”